 Along with the ‘safe’ choices from last year, there are a lot of new names here.
 If the Vomero 5 is gone, it’s been replaced with the cushy React Infinity Run.
 The Ultraboost has received comfort-oriented updates, so now it’s on our list.

-Saucony’s Everun cushioning evolves into the bouncier and softer Pwrrun+, so the Saucony Triumph 17 reserves a spot.
+Saucony’s Everun cushioning evolves into the bouncier and softer Pwrrun+, so the Saucony Triumph 18 reserves a spot.
 The max-cushioning category is represented by popular models like the Hoka Clifton and the New Balance 1080

-Here you go – the 12 most comfortable running shoes in the order of our preference.
+Here you go – more than a dozen of the most comfortable running shoes sorted in the order of our preference.

 1) New Balance Fresh Foam 1080V10

 The reformulated and softer ‘Fresh Foam X’ midsole earns the 1080V10 a spot on this guide.
 And it’s not just the uber-thick midsole that makes the ride comfortable.

 Even the outsole is softer as the V10 leaves the large rubber outsole behind and adopts an articulated/split layout.
 This enhances the cushioning experience – and that directly co-relates to the ride comfort.

 Be it daily runs or high-mileage workouts, the 1080V10 delivers gobs of comfort whenever – and wherever – you need it.
 The spacious and soft upper is the perfect cherry on top; the 1080V10 has the most comfortable and accommodating toe-box of the year.